 A beautiful stained glass depicting Cuthbert with an Eider or ‘Cuddy’s Duck’ at his feet

 The church tower looks out of proportion with the rest of the church, this is because it was built in the 13th century as a defensive tower, a sanctuary from the invading Scots.
-The stone walls of the tower 6ft thick with thin window slits and a narrow iron entrance door.
+The stone walls of the tower are 6ft thick with thin window slits and a narrow iron entrance door.
 This style of building is known as a Pele.

 Throughout the Middle Ages the North of England was a dangerous place.
-Following the Harrowing of the North by the Normans, Scottish raiding parties would regularly move down into England to steal cattle and goods and to take slaves.
+Following the Harrowing of the North by the Normans, Scottish raiding parties would regularly move down into England to steal cattle and goods and take slaves.
 The 12th century Chronicler Simeon of Durham wrote Scarce a little house in Scotland was to be found without English slaves of one or other sex.

 Aside from the regular raids by brigands from the north, between 1060 and 1745 there were at least 10 formal invasions by Scottish armies into England.

 The 17th century armour mounted on the church walls bears witness to the area’s turbulent past.